DouweM/mongoid-ordering/README.md

 book.lower_siblings
 # Retrieve the highest sibling.
 book.highest_sibling
-# Retrive the lowest sibling.
+# Retrieve the lowest sibling.
 book.lowest_sibling

 # Is this the highest sibling?